How To Select A Turbo Part 1

 Garrett Advancing Motion continues to engineer the most diverse range of engine boosting products and accessories for racing and performance enthusiasts.
-With over 35 different turbochargers to choose from, how do you know what’s best for your engine setup?
+With over 35 different turbochargers to choose from, how do you know what’s best for the performance of your engine?
 This write up will cover the principles and basics of turbo matching.
 For advanced and expert tech click here.
-Garrett racing and performance turbos are capable of supporting an engine displacement range of 1.4L up to 12.0L engines and horsepower at the crank from 140 up to 3000 per turbocharger!
-Keep in mind that Garrett horsepower rating estimates are measured at the crank.
-Properly selecting the right size turbocharger for your application is critical in getting optimal results.
+Garrett racing and performance turbos are capable of supporting engine displacements ranging from 0.4L up to 12.0L engines and horsepower at the crank from 140 up to 3000 per turbocharger!
+Keep in mind Garrett horsepower ratings are highly dependent upon the vehicle’s modifications and tuning/calibration.
+Horsepower ratings are calculated based on choke flow of the compressor map (total turbo capability), which represents the potential flywheel horsepower.
+Properly selecting a turbocharger for your application is critical for optimal results.
 If you select a turbo that’s too big for your application you will experience turbo lag.
-Inversely if the turbo is too small you risk not reaching your horsepower target, and increasing your risk of over speeding the turbo, which leads to turbo failure and possible costly engine damage.
+Inversely if the turbo is too small you risk not reaching your horsepower target, as well as increasing your risk of over speeding the turbo, which leads to turbo failure and possible costly engine damage.
 Don’t just get the big turbo because it looks cool.
-As our technology advances and our research continues, Garrett engineers continue to innovate the industry by creating more power at higher efficiency from smaller turbos.
+As turbo technology advances, Garrett engineers continue to innovate the industry by creating higher power, higher efficiency products, in a smaller package.

 Wheel Vs Crank Horsepower And Parasitic Loss